Rapaport Price List suspended till May 1

 Image credit: Diamant-Gems

-In response to the drastic price cuts in the Rapaport Price List of March 20, quite a number of industry stakeholders refused to accept the news prices and started to remove their diamond inventories from RapNet, the Rapaport trading platform.
+In response to the drastic price cuts in the Rapaport Price List of March 20, quite a number of industry stakeholders refused to accept the new prices and started to remove their diamond inventories from RapNet, the Rapaport trading platform.

 However, Martin Rapaport continued to maintain his position saying that “It is vital that the Rapaport Price List reflect the realities of the market even when such realities are not pleasant or welcome.
 We cannot protect the market from price changes and must maintain the credibility of our price information.
 It is important to note that the Rapaport Price List is used by buyers and not just sellers.
 Buyers require and expect Rapaport to reflect the lower price realities of the market.
 We cannot misrepresent prices for the benefit of sellers and we must not mislead buyers.”